vaglino/hand/README.md

-# Hand Gesture Control System
+# Hand Gesture Computer Control

 Control your computer with hand gestures using deep learning.